Characterisation-Virtual-Laboratory/Lattice-Lightsheet-preprocessing/README.md

-# Lattice-Lightsheet-preprocessing
+# Lattice-Lightsheet-processing

 The Lattice Lightsheet instrument captures data on a Windows based machine.
-To take advantage of the processing power in a HPC (High Performance Computing) environment the lattice-watchFolder.py script has been created to enable live processing of raw data.
+To take advantage of the processing power in a HPC (High Performance Computing) environment the lattice-processing.py script has been created to enable processing of raw data.

 Mounting a windows file system on Unix has a few challenges.
 While this can be achieved, determining when Windows has finished creating a file, is difficult for Unix.
 This script avoids the need to check file locks.

-Since file locking can be problematic between Windows and UNIX, the lattice-Watchfolder.py script has been built with the following assumptions:
+Since file locking can be problematic between Windows and UNIX, the lattice-processing.py script has been built with the following assumptions:
- - files are written sequentially from the instrument.
- - the first file is not processed, (how do we know it is complete? )
- - when a second file is written, the first file is processed by the script, and so on.
- - a configurable time delay is used by the script, to determine when to process the last file.
+ - expects the folder path to end with "emailAddress/YYYYMMDD/experimentID"
+ - checks for the existence of the 'processing_file' in the experimentID folder as defined in the config.yml, if the file is detected, processing continues.
+ - the 'processing_file' is a jinja2 template, each line containing the command to run and the parameters for substitution matching those as defined "processing_output_folders" in config.yml

 ## Installation on the HPC
 - create a virtual environment
 ```
-    python3 -m venv ~/virtualenv/lattice-watchFolder
+    python3 -m venv ~/virtualenv/lattice-process
 ```

 - activate the virtual environment
 ```
-    source ~/virtualenv/lattice-watchFolder/bin/activate
+    source ~/virtualenv/lattice-process/bin/activate
 ```

 - install Python dependencies
 ```
-    pip install python-dateutil pyyml
+    pip install python-dateutil pyyml jinja2
 ```

 - Clone the repository